Generic selectors

 cpoussier@uda.ad

-Support staff.
+Doctoral candidate in the field of language and technology.
 Master in Applied Linguistics and 25 years of experience in teaching languages in plurilingual settings.
 Graduated in Teacher training (foreign languages).
 Professor at the Universitat d’Andorra.

 FANG-Qian-2-scaled-blackwhite